yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 we could go to?
 [Another can also mean ‘an alternative’ or ‘different’]

-# # RULE 23: The use of “Seldom or never”: The word “Seldom” is an Adverb and when a
+# RULE 23: The use of “Seldom or never”: The word “Seldom” is an Adverb and when a

 sentence begins with “seldom”, the law of inversion will be followed.

-## Examples
+Examples:-
 (I)Seldom or never he comes to my house.
 [Incorrect]
 (II)Seldom or ever he comes to my house.